ToolJet/ToolJet/docs/docs/dashboard.md

 ### Export app

 This option will download a JSON file of the application.
 This JSON file can be [imported](#import) to ToolJet to create a new app.
-The exported app will include all the queries connected to global data sources including the data source created from Marketplace plugins.
+The exported app will include all the queries connected to data sources including the data source created from Marketplace plugins.

 This option allows you to select a specific version of the app to export or export all the versions of the app.
 To export a specific version of the app, select a version from the list of available versions in the modal and click on the `Export selected version` and to export all the versions of the app, click on the `Export All` button.